longevity-genie/just-agents/README.md

 All prompts that we use are stored in yaml files that you can easily overload.

-The only complex (but not mandatory) dependency that we use is Mako for prompt templates.

 ## Chain of Thought Agent with Function Calls

 The `ChainOfThoughtAgent` class extends the capabilities of our agents by allowing them to use reasoning steps and call functions.
 Here's an example: